Frequently asked questions (FAQ) about Eden Housing Association.

 We will advise you to contact the Environmental Health Department at Eden District Council.
 Once you have eradicated the pest, we will fill in any access holes to help prevent further infestation.

-We will listen to your complaint and log it as either an Estate Management complaint or an Antisocial Behaviour complaint depending on the content.
+You can provide us with details of your complaint via MyAccount and we log it as either an Estate Management complaint or an Antisocial Behaviour complaint depending on the content.
 We will then advise you of the procedure we will follow to try and resolve the issue.